keithcheungowl/keithcheungowl.github.io/index.md

 # Welcome to my GitHub Page

 This page shows some of the projects I'm working on.
 Click on the heading to go to the repository. \
 All projects are done in Python in Jupyter Notebook.
-Results are exported to an Excel file.

 # [My GitHub profile](https://github.com/keithcheungowl)
 My GitHub profile can be found here: [https://github.com/keithcheungowl](https://github.com/keithcheungowl).